 inferences for 'T' and 'U' in the call to 'map' are made as follows: For the first parameter, inferences are made from the type 'string[]' (the type of 'names') to the type 'T[]', inferring 'string' for 'T'.
 For the second parameter, inferential typing of the arrow expression 's => s.length' causes 'T' to become fixed such that the inferred type 'string' can be used for the parameter 's'.
 The return type of the arrow expression can then be determined, and inferences are made from the type '(s: string) => number' to the type '(x: T) => U', inferring 'number' for 'U'.
-Thus the call to 'map' is equivalent to var lengths = map<string, number>(names, s => s.length);

-and the resulting type of 'lengths' is therefore 'number[]'.
+Thus the call to 'map' is equivalent to and the resulting type of 'lengths' is therefore 'number[]'.